 Unless otherwise noted in the class description, we recommend at least three 8 meter (25-30 feet) lengths of natural fiber (jute or hemp) ropes of approximately 6mm (1/4 inch) diameter.
 If you choose to use synthetic ropes, be aware that some ties may need to be modified to suit your rope.

-Chicago Rope is an 18+ event.
-We require that you have a government-issued ID (such as a driver's license or passport) verifying your age in order to be admitted.
+Chicago Rope‘s events are open to those ages 18 and over.
+We require that you have a government-issued ID (such as a driver’s license or passport) verifying your age in order to be admitted.

 We also suggest bringing a yoga mat or blanket to sit on.
 A water bottle is a pretty good idea as well.